 Passing as Open Secret: Race and Fictions of Identity in Nineteenth-Century Cuba

-Victor Goldgel-Carballo (ACLS Burkhardt Fellow) wrote three chapters of his book manuscript Passing as Open Secret: Fiction and Disavowal in Nineteenth-Century Cuba.
+Victor Goldgel Carballo wrote three chapters of his book manuscript Passing as Open Secret: Fiction and Disavowal in Nineteenth-Century Cuba.
 He also wrote an article for Atlantic Studies entitled “Forty-One Years a Slave.
 Agnosia and Mobility in Nineteenth-Century Cuba” (forthcoming in Spring 2021).
 Furthermore, he finished two chapters for edited volumes: “Abolitionisms,” in Fernando Degiovanni and Javier Uriarte (eds.)
 Cambridge Transitions in Latin American Literature, Volume 3 (1870–1930) Cambridge UP (forthcoming spring 2021); and “Pirate Book Aesthetics in Contemporary Argentina,” in Goldgel-Carballo, Víctor and Juan Poblete (eds.)
 Piracy and Intellectual Property in Latin America: Rethinking Creativity and the Common Good (Routledge, 2020).
 Lastly, he also finished editing the above mentioned interdisciplinary volume Piracy and Intellectual Property in Latin America: Rethinking Creativity and the Common Good.
-Goldgel-Carballo is associate professor of Spanish at the University of Wisconsin–Madison.